nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
-I'm a Software Engineer at Dutchie in Portland, Oregon.
+I'm a Software Engineer at 2U and live in Portland, Oregon.
 I started learning how to code in early 2019 and then decided to attend General Assembly's Software Engineering Immersive at the end of 2019.
 I've worked at Vanguard in Australia and Envato before moving back to the states.

-## Current Project

-2022 - TBD - Researching how to take down 4chan

 ## Past Projects